 We are up early and packed today armed with an Olympic and Greek Flag we had purchased in town the night before.
-We are ready for our own Olympics, just like the movie ‘My life in Ruins’ (which we had enjoyed watching here the night before).
+We are ready for our own Olympics, just like the movie ‘My Life in Ruins’ (which we had enjoyed watching here the night before).

 Breakfast is only served at 7:30 a.m., so I have a quiet time of thankfulness with a nice cup of coffee out on our balcony overlooking the Olympia Church in the square, as I wait for the hotel restaurant to open, as it is only 7:00 a.m.
-The peace and tranquility was astonishing.
+The peace and tranquility were astonishing.

 We ‘fish out’ our running shoes from the car, and pack our overnight bags and cooler bag away, and we are at the Ancient Olympia site, just after it opens at 8:00 a.m.

-We have the place to ourselves and take some great photographs with our Olympic and Greek flags.
+We have the place to ourselves and take some great photographs of our Olympic and Greek flags.
 Next thing an official comes over and tells us signs and flags are banned and deletes ALL our photos from the camera.
 Explorason starts to cry.
 This is not the start we wanted to our day.
-She has NO valid reason when we ask her why, except it is a UNESCO ruling.
+She has NO valid reason when we ask her why except it is a UNESCO ruling.

 I then find it quite amusing that we know the rules are no climbing or sitting on the archaeological items like walls and pillars, yet all through the park, the non-uniformed officials SIT on these very same items.

-Sometimes it is hard to be a parent and calm a child, when he can clearly see the rules are one sided.
+Sometimes it is hard to be a parent and calm a child when he can clearly see the rules are one-sided.

 However, we decide it will not ruin the experience.

-I suggest we start again, but by then coach loads are pouring in, and we no longer have the place to ourselves.
+I suggest we start again, but by then, coach loads are pouring in, and we no longer have the place to ourselves.

 Still, there are not many there, and so we do have a fairly good chance to take photos without hoards of tourists around.